 What is Pradaxa?

-Slater Slater Schulman LLP is investigating Pradaxa harmful side effects, including:
+Slater Slater Schulman LLP is investigating Pradaxa harmful side effects, include:

 - Brain hemorrhaging